rafaelhrdz/wf-website-sass-pug-bootstrap-2023/README.md

-# Website Development workflow with sass and pug
+# Website Development workflow with sass and pug.
+Configured with Bootstrap 5

 This webpack 5 boilerplate is to create optimized multi page websites using pug templates and sass

 ## Features

+- Bootstrap 5
 - Live reload
 - Sass processing
 - Automatic removal of unused CSS using purgecss